ipropper/easybatch-tutorials/src/main/java/org/easybatch/tutorials/intermediate/extract/README.md

 }
 ```

-The `JdbcRecordMapper` can map JdbcRecords to instances of the domain object `Tweet`:
+The `JdbcRecordMapper` can map Jdbc records to instances of the domain object `Tweet`:

 ```java
 DataSource dataSource = DatabaseUtil.getDataSource();